 We source soy from the US where there is no deforestation of primary forests for the purpose of soy plantations in the past 20 years.
 We have confirmed this using the agrifootprint v5 database and a proprietary database from Blonk consultants.
 U.S. Soy production is based on a national system of sustainability and conservation laws and regulations combined with careful implementation of best production practices by the nation's 303,191 soybean farms.
 The U.S. Soy Sustainability Assurance Protocol (SSAP) is an aggregate approach audited by third parties that verifies sustainable soy production at a national scale.
 The U.S. approach is quantifiable and results-driven with mass balance international verification available.
 Over 95% of U.S. soybean producers participate in the U.S. Farm Program.
+We also source a small amount of soy in Brazil, which is ProTerra certified.

 (F2.1) Does your organization undertake a forests-related risk assessment?
 Yes, forests-related risks are assessed